bullhorn/rest-api-docs/source/includes/entityref/paybill/_billmastersurchargerate.md

 # Pay and Bill - BillMasterSurchargeRate

-Represents an association between bill master and a surcharge rate
+Represents an association between bill master and a surcharge rate.

 CRUD Access - READ